Instructor: Dr. Manikas

 Introduces the state of the art in uniprocessor computer architecture, with a focus on the quantitative analysis and cost-performance trade-offs in instruction set, pipeline, and memory design.
 Topics include quantitative analysis of performance and hardware costs, instruction set design, pipeline, delayed branch, memory organization, and advanced instruction-level parallelism.

-C- or better in CSE 4381 or equivalent: machine organization, instruction set architecture design, memory design, control design, algorithms for computer arithmetic, microprocessors and pipelining.
-It is also expected that the student will have some programming background in a high-level language (C/C++ or Java), assembly language, and a hardware-description language such as Verilog.
+C- or better in CS 4381 or equivalent: machine organization, instruction set architecture design, memory design, control design, algorithms for computer arithmetic, microprocessors and pipelining.
+It is also expected that the student will have some programming background in a high-level language (e.g., C/C++, Java, Python), and assembly language.

 (Chapter and Topic)